Infrastructure Modernization: Automation is the Key

 You don't need to look too far to see infrastructure modernization use cases.
 A few common ones are:

-- ERP tools: Upgrade to new generations of ERP like SAP S/4HANA with SAP Rise
+- ERP tools: Upgrade to new generations of ERP like SAP S/4HANA or RISE with SAP S/4HANA Cloud

 - Modernize mainframe applications: Lift and shift applications to cloud environments